3UU/wordpress-shariff-wrapper/trunk/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use <code>[shariff]</code> anywhere in your post.

-To enable it for all posts plz use the admin menu.
+To enable it for all posts plz check the option in the admin menu.

 == Screenshots ==